Nearly 140,000 without power as tropical storm cleanup continues throughout Mass.

 WALTHAM, MASS.
-(WHDH) - Tropical Storm Isaias barreled through Massachusetts on Tuesday, downing trees and power lines amid a trail of destruction.
+(WHDH) - Tropical Storm Isaias barreled through Massachusetts on Tuesday, downing trees and power lines and leaving behind a trail of destruction.

-As of 6:30 a.m.
-Wednesday, nearly 140,000 customers remained without power as a result of the severe weather.
+As of 7:30 a.m.
+Wednesday, nearly 140,000 customers in the Bay State remained without power as a result of the severe weather.

 Powerful winds uprooted a large tree in Waltham that has completely blocked an entire street.